ocbnet/layout/README.md

 <pre>OCBNET.Layout.schedule(delay, reset)</pre>

 Schedule a delayed layout run in X miliseconds.
 Optional argument to reset already scheduled update.
-If you reset the scheduler to fast you may not get an layout update in a long time.
+If you reset the scheduler to fast you may not get a layout update in a long time.
 Uses RequestAnimationFrame if available to redo the layout.

 ### Widget methods